TokenGift/whitepaper.tongifter.xyz/docs/invite-friends-system.md

 <img src="/image/invite-friends-system/1733380840680.jpg"  width="200" height="300">

-⚠️ Attention: requires several friends to open, you need to pay attention to the rules in each gift sharing prompt.
+**NOTE**: requires several friends to open, you need to pay attention to the rules in each gift sharing prompt.